piotrpolak/pepiscms/README.md

 installation in action.

 ## Modules

-There are two types of modules:
+PepisCMS distinguishes between two types of modules, based on where the modules code is placed:

-* system modules - those modules are bundled within the system and are upgraded when PepisCMS version is upgraded
+* **system modules** - these modules are bundled in the system and are upgraded each time PepisCMS is upgraded, those modules are available for all PepisCMS applications
-* user modules - user space modules, those are specific to instance of your application
+* **user modules** - user space modules, those are specific to instance of your application

-By default all modules are disabled and must be manually installed (during PepisCMS installation or at any later point).
+By default all modules are disabled and must be manually enabled (installed) (during PepisCMS installation or at any later point).

 ### Module installation

+Module installation consists in enabling the module and configuring its parameters (if available).
+Modules that do have administration interface can be attached to an admin panel menu and/or utilities dashboard.
+Most modules come with predefined configuration and presentation defaults.
+Configuration options and presentation details are defined in a module descriptor (a class that implements [ModuleDescriptableInterface](./pepiscms/application/classes/ModuleDescriptableInterface.php)).

 An SQL code can be executed upon module installation/uninstallation.
 A file containing SQL code can be optionally specified in module descriptor.